 Battle of Carnifex Ferry (September 10, 1861)

-In early September, Brigadier General William S. Rosecrans assembled a Union force of roughly 7,000 soldiers and marched on Floyd’s soldiers at Camp Gauley.
-The leading elements of Rosecrans’s force came into contact with Floyd’s men near Carnifex Ferry after noon on September 10.
+In early September, Brigadier General William S. Rosecrans assembled a Union force of roughly 7,000 soldiers and marched on Floyd's soldiers at Camp Gauley.
+The leading elements of Rosecrans' force came into contact with Floyd's men near Carnifex Ferry after noon on September 10.
 Before Rosecrans was able to concentrate his troops for engagement, a battle erupted.
 Rosecrans spent the day sending in his brigades one at a time as they arrived at the battlefield, allowing the outnumbered Confederates to repulse the piecemeal Union attacks.
-When the fighting ended that night, Floyd chose to withdraw rather than face Rosecrans’s fully assembled force the next day.
+When the fighting ended that night, Floyd chose to withdraw rather than face Rosecrans' fully assembled force the next day.
 The following morning, Union troops occupied Camp Gauley without incident.
+The Union victory left western Virginia under the control of Federal troops.

-After the Union victory at the Battle of Rich Mountain, McClellan divided his forces and sent approximately 10,000 men east into Pocahontas County and established a fort on the eastern face of Cheat Mountain.
-In early September, Lee left Sewell Mountain and joined Brigadier General William W. Loring’s 11,000-man Army of the Northwest at Valley Mountain in Pocahontas County.
+In early September, Robert E. Lee left Sewell Mountain and joined Brigadier General William W. Loring's 11,000-man Army of the Northwest at Valley Mountain in Pocahontas County.
 The two Confederate generals planned an offensive against the Northern forces at Cheat Mountain.
 The plan called for three Rebel brigades to attack Cheat Summit Fort on September 12.
 Bad weather and rugged terrain created poor communication between the three brigades, resulting in an uncoordinated and ineffective assault.
 The Confederate force probed at the Union position for three days before giving up and withdrawing to Valley Mountain.
+Lee's first first effort leading troops in combat during the Civil War did not end well, causing Confederate officials to reassign him in October.

 Battle of Greenbrier River (October 3, 1861)